EU AI Act Omnibus: What Irish Firms Need to Know

 What did the Omnibus actually change?

-The main AI Act-related change in the Digital Omnibus proposal concerns the timing for high-risk AI systems listed in Annex III of the EU AI Act.[7]
+The main AI Act-related change introduced by the Digital Omnibus concerns the timing for high-risk AI systems listed in Annex III of the EU AI Act.[7]
 Annex III covers a specific category of AI: systems used to filter job applicants, score creditworthiness, manage access to education, support decisions in the administration of justice, and similar high-stakes applications.
 Under the original AI Act timeline, Annex III rules would have applied from 2 August 2026, with rules for high-risk AI embedded in regulated products following in August 2027.

 In summary